-The amount you need will depend on many different factors, including the extent of contact you have with your customers or members of the public, the industry you operate in and the type of work you perform, and whether there are any legislative or contractual requirements to hold a certain amount of cover.
+The amount of public liability insurance cover your business requires is a decision made by you.
+Risk factors you might like to consider are the extent of contact you have with your customers or members of the public, the industry you operate in and the type of work you perform, or your contractual obligations to hold this type of insurance.

-With the average premium around $80 per month for small businesses*, public liability insurance can be a cost-effective way to cover your business against legal expenses that could potentially run into the millions.
+Public liability insurance can be a cost-effective way to protect your business against legal expenses associated with public liability claims that could potentially be expensive.
 So, why not see what’s out there with our business insurance comparison service?
 You can also talk to an expert on 1800 645 617.